VladimirShestakov/merge-change/README.md

 - `first` - first value for merge
 - `second` - second value for merge
 - `mode` - name of merging method, such as "merge", "patch", "update".

-For example, if you need to union arrays, you can declare custom function for merge array with array.
+For example, if you always need to union arrays, you can declare method to merge array with array.
-By default, the not object value replacing by the second value (only objects will be merging).

 ```js
 mc.addons.mergeArrayArray = function(first, second, mode){